 - We needed to quickly iterate and produce new features.
 Neo4j is a schemaless database.
 So, like Mongo, it was easy to alter and build our database schema.
 Pure flexibility.

 - Like other startups, our data was diverse and interconnected.
-If you’re startup idea sounds simple now, wait a few months, it will soon have some social networking aspect to it coupled with 3rd party data you’re going to have to import/integrate.
+If your startup idea sounds simple now, wait a few months, it will soon have some social networking aspect to it coupled with 3rd party data you’re going to have to import/integrate.
 This is what our startup went through.
 More and more joins, more frequently.
-For Neo4j, relationships are are first class citizens, so loading something like a news feed was easy and quite fast.
+For Neo4j, relationships are first class citizens, so loading something like a news feed was easy and quite fast.

 - We wanted a simple persistence layer and our schema got much simpler.
 Making complex queries became straightfoward because our data model was so simple.
 No denormalization.
 We removed Redis.
 We removed ElasticSearch.
 Our codebase significantly shrank.